I7-Examples/Zork/docs/source.txt

 else;
  say "There is [a coil] here[if the coil is attached to a visible nonrope thing], tied to [the list of nonrope visible things which are attached to the coil][end if].";
 end if.
+West of Torch Room is a dungeon called Tiny Room.
+The description of Tiny Room is "This is a tiny room, which has an exit to the east."

+The initial appearance of the massive wooden door is  "On the [way through the massive wooden door] side of the room is a massive wooden door, near the top of which, in the center, is a window barred with iron.
+A formidable bolt lock is set within the door frame.
+A keyhole lies within the lock[if the keyhole is closed]covered by a thin metal lid lies within the lock.[otherwise].[end if]"

+A container called a keyhole is a thing.
+The keyhole is closed and openable.
+When play begins:
+now the keyhole is part of the massive wooden door.
+To decide what direction is the way through (frame - a door):
+    let far side be the other side of frame; let way be the best route from the location to the far side, using even locked doors; if way is a direction, decide on the way; decide on inside.
+Understand "lid" as the keyhole.
+Report closing the keyhole:
+say "The lid falls to cover the keyhole."
+Report opening the keyhole:
+say "The lid opens."
+Instead of inserting something into the keyhole when something is in the keyhole: say "The keyhole is occupied."
+Before locking or unlocking the massive wooden door with something: if something is in the keyhole, say "The keyhole is blocked." instead.
+The capacity of the keyhole is 12.
+A rusty iron key is a thing.
+The rusty iron key unlocks the massive door.
+Before turning the rusty iron key: if the iron key is in the massive door, try unlocking the massive door with the iron key instead.
+Instead of going inside while in Tiny Room: try going north instead.
+Instead of going outside while in Dreary Room:  try going south instead.
+After inserting something into the keyhole: if the noun is the stick or the noun is the screwdriver or the noun is the set of keys and the rusty key is in Moby Lossage begin;
+  say "There is a faint noise from behind the door and a small cloud of dust rises from beneath it.";
+  now the rusty iron key is on the mat;
+  now the rusty iron key is touched;
+else;
+continue the action;
+end if.

+The massive wooden door is a door.
+North of Tiny Room is the massive wooden door.
+North of the massive wooden door is a dungeon called Dreary Room.
+The description of Dreary Room is  "This is a small and rather dreary room, which is eerily illuminated by a red glow emanating from a crack in one of the walls.
+The light appears to focus on a dusty wooden table in the center of the room."
+The massive wooden door is closed,openable, locked, and lockable.

+A blue crystal sphere is a thing in Dreary Room.
+The description of the blue crystal sphere is "[blue sphere text]".
+To say blue sphere text:
+if the red crystal sphere is in something which is closed and opaque begin;
+  say "You see only darkness.";
+else;
+  say "As you peer into the sphere, a strange vision takes shape of a distant room, which can be described clearly....[paragraph break]";
+  say "[description of the location of the red crystal sphere][paragraph break]";
+  say "The vision fades, revealing only an ordinary crystal sphere.";
+end if.
+Understand "PALANTHIR" and "STONE" and "SEEING" and "GLASS" and "BALL" as the white crystal sphere.
+After reading a command:
+  if the player's command includes "BALLS/PALANTHIRI/PALANTHIRS/SPHERES", replace the matched text with "BOTH SPHERE".

 Northwest of Low Crawl is east of a dungeon called Egyptian Room.
 The description of Egyptian Room is "This is a room which looks like an Egyptian tomb.
 There is an ascending staircase in the room as well as doors east and south."
 A closed openable container called a gold coffin is here.